MTDonovan/Evalit/README.md

 ```

 EvalScript supports "//" comments for preventing a line from being evaluated.
 Lines that
-do not being with a numeric value or a "@" will also not be evaluated.
+do not begin with a numeric value or a "@" will also not be evaluated.

 ``` js
 // This line will not be evaluated; text in this line will be outputed to the read-only editor unchanged.